 The goal of a storyboard is to graphically display the shot list vision and get everyone on the same page as far as what the director is imagining for each shot and scene.
 Not only is it a great way to make sure all of the production people are pointed in the right direction, but the storyboard is also a crucial deliverable the client will need to sign off on before shooting begins.
 If anything needs to be tweaked within the storyboard, the clients and creative team can work together to refine it at this stage, instead of wasting valuable time and budget on reshoots later.

 Creative teams use different variations of storyboards that really accomplish the same thing, just at different levels of complexity.
-The type of video you are making will ultimately help determine which storyboard format is used to clearly map out the story’s flow.
+The type of video production you are making will ultimately help determine which storyboard format is used to clearly map out the story’s flow.
+While storyboards are a great way to improve the quality and efficiency of your video projects, not all of them are created the same.
+Below are a few examples of the types of storyboards you can use in your video marketing campaigns:

 Here’s an example of a photo storyboard: